Bluefinger/rythe/documentation/stream/index.md

 A `Stream<T>` that has been ended/closed can still have its own value updated.
 However, a closed `Stream<T>` will not emit that value to any other streams. `EndStream` will not update its own value however, as it is representative of its parent `Stream<T>`'s closed state.
 Once closed, `EndStream` will always yield `true`.

+# `ImmediateStream<T>`

+`ImmediateStream<T>` represents a type of Stream that has multiple parent streams, _but does not wait for all of them to resolve before updating_.
+The moment one updates, it will emit the value it received.
+Immediate streams are not meant to be created directly though.
+Their purpose is for defining dependent streams that will update immediately upon any parent stream updating, so will be useful for defining new types of operators/helper streams.

+The difference between an `ImmediateStream<T>` and a `Stream<T>` is that an `ImmediateStream<T>`'s `waiting` property is set to `-1` and is readonly, since it does not need to track and wait for all parent streams to be updated.

 # `SinkStream`

 The `sink` stream serves as a drain for certain emit cases, such as subscribing a chain of `EndStream`s.
 To prevent the need to create extra streams, it is used to receive emits that trigger actions, but should not have further side-effects or dependencies.
 A `SinkStream` is effectively a type `Stream<void>`, but it will always return `undefined` when called with or without passing a value into it.
 It is always `CLOSED`, and its state cannot be modified.
 The `.end` property of a `SinkStream` will always return `undefined` and doesn't do anything.